buidai123/Kaggle_VSCode_Remote_SSH/README.md

 then you're good to go

-After finishing running in the kaggle you will have little like token at the end, copy it
+After finishing running in the kaggle you will have a little like token at the end, copy it

 go [here](https://docs.zrok.io/docs/guides/install/) install zrok in your local machine